The babysitter in your home: routines, rules and behaviour

 Rules and expectations for the babysitter

-- Explain rules you’d like the babysitter to follow, like no eating on the lounge.
+- Explain rules you’d like the babysitter to follow, like no eating on the couch.

 - Explain your priorities.
 For example, ‘If you need to spend more time settling the baby, it’s OK if there’s a bit of a mess in the house’.

 Not sure how to find the right babysitter for your family?
-You can start by asking other parents if they have any recommendations.
+You can start by asking other parents for recommendations.

-Tell the babysitter where you’re going and when you’ll be back, and clearly display:
+Tell the babysitter where you’re going and when you’ll be back.
+Clearly display:

-- mobile phone numbers for you and your partner, if you have one
+- mobile phone numbers for yourself and your partner, if you have one

 - the number of another trusted adult in case the babysitter can’t reach you